nzkarit/wellingtonBusStuff/Readme.md

 This is a collection of tools for logging the Wellington Bus Real Time (RTI) information.
 This is collecting data from the Metlink API.

-# Collecting Information for a Bus Stop
+# Collecting Information for a Bus Stop's departures
 stop.py is a script that will collect all info for a bus stop and log it to a DB

 ```